acm-ndsu/Byte-le-2025/docs/_build/html/_sources/team.rst

 Invalid Character Selection
 ---------------------------

-In the case you to the dishonorable thing and try to cheat (🫵🤨) or make an innocent mistake (🥺👉👈) and submit an invalid team, you will *not* receive all the characters you desire, so be mindful.
+In the case you do the dishonorable thing and try to cheat (🫵🤨) or make an innocent mistake (🥺👉👈) and submit an invalid team, you will *not* receive all the characters you desire, so be mindful.
 Any character that is determined invalid will be replaced with a different character: Generic Trash!
 Read more about Generic Trash in :doc:`characters`.